Naples, FL

 Hip Roofs vs. Gable Roofs

 Gable roofs only slope on two sides, with triangular end walls on the other two sides.
 These “gable ends” channel wind and make a roof much more vulnerable to lifting or being blown off.
+Because hip roofs slope from the peak down, high winds are diverted up and over the structure, so there’s less chance of the roof getting damaged or lifted.

 Other Factors That Can Affect the Extent of Wind Damage